TideTalk

 Design Methods

 The development of the TideTalk prototype placed a heavy emphasis on user-centered design methods, ranging from concept to ideation.
-I gained experience in conducting user research, and using data to drive design changes.
+I gained experience in conducting user research and making data-driven decisions.